oneananda/AWS_Operations/Learning/AWS Exam Assistance/Amzaon RDS/READMD.md

 - **Option 4:**
    **AWS Lambda** cannot be used to directly enable encryption on an existing unencrypted instance.
 It still requires the snapshot copy and restore process.

+### RDS Proxy related questions

+1. You have a high-traffic application using an RDS MySQL database that is experiencing connection exhaustion issues.
+You decide to implement RDS Proxy.
+Which of the following benefits will help your application avoid these issues?

+A. RDS Proxy provides connection pooling, which minimizes the number of open database connections by multiplexing multiple application connections onto a smaller number of database connections.
+B. RDS Proxy performs automatic retries on failed queries, reducing the load on the database.
+C. RDS Proxy distributes traffic evenly between multiple RDS instances, allowing for better performance in a high-traffic environment.
+D. RDS Proxy automatically adds read replicas to handle more read traffic.

+`Twist:` You need to select the most relevant and specific feature of RDS Proxy that directly addresses connection exhaustion.